Can you Freeze Mashed

-Do you want to freeze mashed potatoes, but don't know how?
+Can you freeze mashed potatoes?
+The answer is a resounding yes!
 Don’t worry.
 By the end of this article, you will learn all that is necessary to have mouth-watering mashed potatoes directly from your freezer.
 Most of us love the scrumptious flavor of just-out-of-the-stove potatoes; however, to make such an exquisite dish, we need to spend some serious time in the kitchen.

 Do Mashed Potatoes Freeze Well for a Long Time?

-Is freezing potatoes a good idea?
-I dare to answer with a resounding yes.
+Is freezing them a good idea?
+Of course, it is.
 They last for one to two months without a problem.
 It is a huge time saver, but it must be done the right way or you won’t like what happens next.

 The 4 Step Process to Freeze Mashed Potatoes

 Even using a different variety changes the result.
 Russets are ideal for mashing, but you need to be careful before freezing.
 Yellow potatoes, such as Yukon Gold don’t get as creamy, yet they hold their structure better in the freezer.
-It is possible to get a smooth texture without doing all the steps?
+Is it possible to get a smooth texture without doing all the steps?
 Maybe, but do you want to take the chance?
 I don’t think so.

 One simple way to ensure a creamy texture on your potatoes is to prepare them as you normally do, but with a few extras.
-For boiling them you can add to the water about ½ tbsp of salt per 5 medium size potatoes.
+To boil them you can add to the water about ½ tbsp of salt per 5 medium size potatoes.
 When they are ready, dispose the water and use a potato ricer, it will improve the texture.
-In terms of servings, 5 potatoes yields 2 portions.
+Regarding servings, five potatoes yield two portions.

 How much butter and heavy cream should you use?